Solar-network/docs/docs/guidebook/contribution-guidelines/writing-documentation.md

 ## Terminology

-There are many terms commonly used when describing aspects of Swipechain and related technologies.
-To standardize how documentation is presented to the user and to remove differences across different texts, we have established the following rules for using Swipechain terminology.
+There are many terms commonly used when describing aspects of Solar and related technologies.
+To standardize how documentation is presented to the user and to remove differences across different texts, we have established the following rules for using Solar terminology.

 ### Commonly Used Technological Concepts and Project Names

-Firstly, the term "Swipechain" refers to an entire umbrella of concepts and is mainly used as a prefix to describe projects it maintains or supports.
+Firstly, the term "Solar" refers to an entire umbrella of concepts and is mainly used as a prefix to describe projects it maintains or supports.

-For example, the most basic form of this is writing "Swipechain"; this can be used interchangeably with "Swipechain".
+For example, the most basic form of this is writing "Solar"; this can be used interchangeably with "Solar".

-> Writing documentation for Swipechain
+> Writing documentation for Solar

-> Writing documentation for the Swipechain
+> Writing documentation for the Solar

 Both are acceptable.